 Skip to Main Content

-Open and Affordable Educational Resources
+Open and Affordable Course Materials

 About Pressbooks at UMD

-Whether or not you have a Pressbooks account, you can assign a book from the Pressbooks Directory in your course.
+Whether or not you have a Pressbooks account, you can assign a textbook from the Pressbooks Directory in your course.
+With UMD's new Pressbooks subscription, you can adapt, remix, and publish your own books, too.
+Explore your options and find support below.

 • The Pressbooks editor comes with H5P for creating interactive content with HTML5.